-1. Any person required to have a UIC permit shall submit an application to the Office of Conservation, UIC Section, as outlined in §3605.
+1. Any person required to have a UIC permit shall submit an application to the Office of Conservation, UIC Section, as outlined in §605.

-2. Administrative Completeness:
+2. Check for completeness:

 a. the commissioner shall not issue a permit before receiving an application form and any required supplemental information which are completed to his satisfaction.
 The completeness of any application for a permit shall be judged independently of the status of any other permit application or permit for the same facility or activity;